Updated June 19, 2023

 CSS tables are pretty simple to understand and use.
 It’s just remembering the corresponding CSS display property values for the basic HTML table elements.
 With the help of CSS, we can make some stylish tables.

 A CSS (Cascading Style Sheets) table describes how to lay out a set of elements in rows and columns.
 The default CSS applied to an HTML table is a CSS table.

 - CSS has designed and redesign flexibility.

-- It means a CSS-based layout ensures that you place all your styles (i.e., from small changes to the major rules) in one location.
+- A CSS-based layout ensures you place all your styles (i.e., from small changes to the major rules) in one location.

-- By changing the layout rules you set in that style sheet, and you affect every page that refers to it.
+- Changing the layout rules you set in that style sheet affects every page that refers to it.